Having epilepsy, like many other long-term conditions, can impact on lifestyle, and you may have to make some changes when you are diagnosed.

 - Losing interest in sex

 Research has shown that people who are depressed are at an increased risk of injury and death.
 Noting your feelings and talking to your clinician about them can open up options for support that may be helpful.

 Women and girls with epilepsy should speak with their clinician about the best methods of contraception to use as some antiepileptic drugs (AEDs) can interact with some types of contraception (and vice versa).
 This could result in contraception failure or perhaps a worsening of seizures.
 It is important you find the right method for you so that you are prepared for a sexual relationship.

 Unplanned pregnancy should be avoided.
 If you do unexpectedly find that you are pregnant it is vital you do not stop taking your epilepsy medication.
 See your doctor immediately to ensure the safest possible care for both you and your baby.

 It is really important that women with epilepsy plan their pregnancies to

-ensure that the medication they are taking is the safest possible option for when they become pregnant.
+ensure that the medication they are taking is the safest possible option for when they become pregnant (for example if you are taking Sodium Valproate, this is not recommended during pregnancy unless it is the best medication choice for controlling your seizures).
 This helps to minimise any risks to both mother and child.